 There are, however, a few factors that play into the Osprey’s perception as unsafe.
 The first may be recency bias, as the V-22 only entered service in 2007, compared to the decade-spanning careers of its peers.
 Aircraft, like people, often only get one chance at a first impression, and the Osprey’s early crashes certainly left their mark.

 The second tragic variable to consider is the Osprey’s utilitarian role as the Marine Corps’ workhorse troop transport.
 When a fighter jet crashes, you might see one or two fatalities, but when an aircraft carrying two dozen Marines goes down, the death toll can be much higher.
-As a result, the Marine Corps’ Hornets and Super Hornets may go down at more than twice the rate of the Osprey, but this results in fewer fatalities.
+As a result, the Marine Corps’ Hornets and Super Hornets may go down at more than twice the rate of the Osprey, but produce fewer fatalities.

 Related: Part-time commando makes history by breaking 3,000 flight hours in the Osprey